MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-register-new-items.md

 [!INCLUDE[inventory_variant](includes/inventory_variant.md)]

+Learn more about variants at [Manage Product Variants](inventory-item-variants.md).

 ## <a name="deleting-item-cards"></a>Deleting item cards

-If you have posted a transaction for an item, you cannot delete the card because the ledger entries may be needed for inventory valuation or auditing.
+If you've posted a transaction for an item, you can't delete the card because the ledger entries may be needed for inventory valuation or auditing.
 To delete item cards with ledger entries, contact to Microsoft partner to do so through code.

 ## <a name="manage-inventory-in-warehouses"></a>Manage inventory in warehouses

-When you register a new item, you will see fields that are related to warehouse management, especially on the **Warehouse** FastTab.
-If your organisation does not use the warehouse management capabilities in [!INCLUDE [prod_short](includes/prod_short.md)], then you can ignore those fields.
+When you register a new item, you'll see fields that are related to warehouse management, especially on the **Warehouse** FastTab.
+If your organisation doesn't use the warehouse management capabilities in [!INCLUDE [prod_short](includes/prod_short.md)], then you can ignore those fields.

-If your organisation later sets up warehouse management, in most cases, you must then go back to each existing item to make sure that it has the right information in the various fields, so that the warehouse processes can run as expected.
-This information can includes fields such as **Warehouse Class Code** or **Put-away Template Code**.
+If your organisation later sets up warehouse management, we recommend that you make sure that each existing item has the right information in the various fields.
+This way, the warehouse processes can run as expected.
+The information can includes fields such as **Warehouse Class Code** or **Put-away Template Code**.
 For more information, see [Design Details: Warehouse Setup](design-details-warehouse-setup.md).

 ## <a name="planning"></a>Planning